solarisDigitalAssets/docs/docs/Custody_API_Guide.md

 Currently there are following Approval Method types supported by the platform:

 - `AUTHY_PUSH` -- represents a Authy push notifications based MFA
-- `SMS` -- represenets an SMS message
+- `SMS` -- represents an SMS message
 - `DSA_ED25519` -- represents an ECDSA based MFA mechanism

 In order to be able to approve Transactions by the corresponding Account holder (an Entity